SaraKim-sy/sqlalchemy-challenge/README.md

 * Only the `date` and `prcp` values were selected.

-* Query results were loaded into a Pandas DataFrame and the index was set to the date column.
+* Query results were loaded into a Pandas DataFrame, and the index was set to the date column.

 * The DataFrame values were sorted by `date`.

-* The results was plotted using the DataFrame `plot` method.
+* The results were plotted using the DataFrame `plot` method.
 The created plot is the following:

 ![precipitation](./Images/Precipitation_in_Hawaii,_2016-08-23-2017-08-23.png)